openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

    }
    ```

+ - **Compact arrays.** Some algorithms have a sequential access pattern that
+   works best on flat arrays of bare values while others, with a random access
+   pattern, work better on arrays of true references to separately buffered
+   values.
+In the latter case, a compact array of type `P.ref[]` might perform
+   better.
+(This is a subtle choice that typically needs validation from
+   benchmarks!)
+Depending on the relative sizes of bare `P` values and managed
+   references, and depending on the algorithm, one array type or the other might
+   use less memory bandwidth.

  - **Protection from tearing.**  We may want to use the reference type when
    we are concerned about tearing.
 We can use `P.ref` as a field or array
    component type to request reference semantics; because loads and stores of
    references are atomic, `P.ref` is immune to the tearing under race that `P`
    might be subject to.
 (The `volatile` modifier offers an alternative solution
    for fields, but comes with some additional, possibly unwanted performance
-   implications.)
+   implications.
+Some race-accepting multithread algorithms might work better
+   with safely buffered `P.ref` values than with bare `P`.)

  - **Consistency with existing boxing.**  Autoboxing is convenient, in that it
    lets us pass a primitive where a reference is required.
 But boxing affects
    far more than assignment conversion; it also affects method overload
    selection.
-The rules are design to prefer overloads that require no
+The rules are designed to prefer overloads that require no
    conversions over those requiring boxing (or varargs) conversions.
 Having both
    a primitive and reference type for every primitive class means that these
    rules can be cleanly and intuitively extended to cover new primitives.